SillyTavern/SillyTavern-Docs/Usage/st-script.md

 2. `/trimstart` — trims the input to the start of the first complete sentence and outputs the result to the pipe.
 3. `/trimend` — trims the input to the end of the last complete sentence and outputs the result to the pipe.
 4. `/fuzzy` — performs fuzzy matching of the input text to the list of strings, outputting the best string match to the pipe.
+5. `/regex name=scriptName [text]` — executes a regex script from the Regex extension for the specified text.
+The script must be enabled.

 ### Arguments for `/trimtokens`